 “The evidence that does exist is often contradictory, negative or lacks evidence,” says Calvert.

 Zinc does help support normal testosterone levels, but the largest, most recent review (6) showed that there is minimal evidence to suggest that “testosterone boosters”—supplements that often contain zinc—can give your T levels a lift.

 The Bottom Line

 Testosterone is responsible for not only your sex drive, but so many other functions in the human body.
-If you suspect your T levels are tanking, talk to your doctor or urologist about getting your T levels tested and possible treatments to help get your testosterone levels back to normal.
+If you suspect your T levels are tanking, talk to your healthcare provider about getting your health condition and get your T levels tested for possible treatments to help get your testosterone levels back to normal.